URMC seeking volunteers for Family COVID-19 study

 ROCHESTER, N.Y.
 (WROC) — Two-and-a-half years into the COVID-19 pandemic, while the virus is not a complete mystery anymore, there are certainly plenty of unanswered questions.

-The University of Rochester Medical Center (URMC) is continuing its critical role of conducting various studies pertaining to the virus.
-One researchers are currently seeking volunteers for is designed for families.
+The University of Rochester Medical Center (URMC) is continuing its critical role in conducting various studies pertaining to the virus.
+One researcher is currently seeking volunteers for is designed for families.

 “Really the main goal of the study is to look into why children and adults seem to manifest such different symptoms in response to infection with COVID-19,” Dr. Jennifer Nayak, Associate Professor of Pediatrics at URMC, said.